Following the Science

 - Standardized clinical trial pathways and efficacy endpoints enable targeting of homogeneous subpopulations.

-- Health care system infrastructure and technology advances (accreditation, triage, diagnostics, imaging, artificial intelligence, mobile stroke units, telemedicine) are enabling faster diagnosis and treatment within the window for effective use of tissue plasminogen activator (tPA).
+- Health care system infrastructure and technology advances (accreditation, triage, diagnostics, imaging, mobile stroke units, telemedicine) are enabling faster diagnosis and treatment within the window for effective use of tissue plasminogen activator (tPA).

 - Removal of clots by mechanical thrombectomy (MT) – a procedure gaining traction since 2015 – restores perfusion effectively in some patients, enabling neuroactive drugs to reach compromised brain tissue.